Release Notes for Confluent Cloud¶

 - Fully-managed Confluent Cloud Datagen Source GA

-- This feature is launched for your Kafka clusters in AWS, Azure, or GCP.
+- This feature is launched for your Kafka clusters in AWS, Azure, or Google Cloud.
 For more information, see Datagen Source Connector for Confluent Cloud.

 - Feature enhancements for Fully-managed connectors